MP Estate Planning UK

 Splitting the Value

-For inheritance tax purposes, the value of the jointly owned property that is included in the deceased’s estate depends on the type of ownership.
-In a joint tenancy, the entire property passes to the surviving owner(s), but for tax purposes, the deceased’s share is considered part of their estate.
-In a tenancy in common, the deceased’s share is directly included in their estate.
+For IHT purposes, the value included in the deceased’s estate depends on the ownership type.
+With a joint tenancy, the deceased’s 50% share forms part of their estate.
+With a tenancy in common, the deceased’s specific share (whatever percentage was agreed) is included in their estate.

 How to Reduce Your Inheritance Tax Liability